 Therefore, simply drinking green tea or taking a supplement should be enough.
 But I would stick to green tea in the daytime, and drink herbal teas for sleep at night.
 Herbal teas have very little to no caffeine and won’t interfere with sleeping.

 Which types of tea to drink for l-theanine content?

 If you’re still with me and not already in the kitchen brewing a cup of a green tea, let’s look at how much l-theanine in different teas! 🙂

-IN a study published by University of Bristol in the UK, they looked at the amount of l-theanine in black tea and green tea.
+In a study published by the University of Bristol in the UK, they looked at the amount of l-theanine in black tea and green tea.

 Black tea (200 ml) – 24.2 mg +/- 5.7